TAbdiukov/EntropyVUE/README.md

 python vue.py
 ```

-The program will start in "demo" mode, and you can specify a file to open using "Select File" button.
+The program will start in "demo" mode, and you can specify a file to open using the "Select File" button.

 Alternatively, you can run the program from the command line with the `-f` or `--file` option